rjust/defects4j/framework/bug-mining/README.md

 **TODO: Describe the build-file analyzer, which is called during the initialize-revisions step, and integrate it into the framework**

-2. Analyze all candidate revisions with `analyze-project.pl`.
-This will identify suitable candidates -- ones that compile and have a non-empty source diff:
+2. Analyze all revisions with `analyze-project.pl`.
+This will identify suitable candidate bugs -- ones that compile and have a non-empty source diff:
 ```
 ./analyze-project.pl -p <project_id> \
                         -w bug-mining \